Paradise Lost (band): Nuclear Blast (2016–present)

 On 1 September 2017, Paradise Lost released their 15th studio album, Medusa.
-The band continued their return to a much heavier, more doomier sound.
-Singer Nick Holmes said "...definitely our heaviest album; the heaviest we've done".
-Medusa was well received by fans and critics alike.
+The band continued their return to a heavier, doomier sound.
+Holmes said "...definitely our heaviest album; the heaviest we've done".
+Medusa was well received by fans and critics.

-2018 marked the band's 30th anniversary and was celebrated through select dates around UK and mainland Europe, including their first gig in the hometown of Halifax, as well as a South and North American tour with Solstafir and The Atlas Moth.
+2018 marked the band's 30th anniversary and was celebrated through select dates around UK and mainland Europe, including their first show in their Halifax hometown, as well as a South and North American tour with Solstafir and The Atlas Moth.
 In November 2019, Decibel Books issued the band's authorised biography, No Celebration: The Official Story of Paradise Lost.
-The book was authored by American journalist David E. Gehlke.
+American journalist David E. Gehlke authored the book.

 In March 2020, Nuclear Blast announced the release of the group's 16th studio album, Obsidian, for 15 May.
-Nick Holmes described it as "one of the most eclectic albums we have done in some time, we have miserable songs, sad songs, slow songs and faster songs.
+Holmes described it as "one of the most eclectic albums we have done in some time, we have miserable songs, sad songs, slow songs and faster songs.
 Did I mention miserable?".
-The first single, "Fall from Grace", premiered on 20 March, along with a music video.
-The next year, the band released a live album titled At the Mill; while the album was recorded live, the band played with no audience due to the COVID-19 pandemic.
-On 7 September 2022, drummer Waltteri Väyrynen was announced to have departed from the band, who found a temporary replacement in drummer Guido Montanarini.
-Montanarini also performs with Paradise Lost guitarist/keyboardist Gregor Mackintosh in the band Strigoi.
+First single "Fall from Grace" premiered on 20 March, with a music video.
+The next year, the band released the live album At the Mill.
+While the album was recorded live, the band played with no audience due to the COVID-19 pandemic.
+On 7 September 2022, drummer Waltteri Väyrynen was announced to have departed the band, who found temporary replacement Guido Montanarini.
+Montanarini performs with Paradise Lost guitarist/keyboardist Gregor Mackintosh in the band Strigoi.
 Väyrynen since joined Opeth as their permanent drummer.